YJW342/PLoS-ONE-2020/README.md

 Folder 'Terminal_Condition' contains MATLAB codes and simulation files to check the terminal condition of entrainment fot the discussion in Section 4.3;

-Folder 'Travelers' contains MATLAB codes and simulation files to simulate the entrainment cases of the transmidian traveler;
+Folder 'Travelers' contains MATLAB codes and simulation files to simulate the entrainment cases of the transmidian traveler in Section 5.1;

-Folder 'Shift_Workers' contains MATLAB codes and simulation files to simulate the entrainment cases of the night shift worker.
+Folder 'Shift_Workers' contains MATLAB codes and simulation files to simulate the entrainment cases of the night shift worker in Section 5.2.